Ellipsoid fitting with the Cayley transform: Discussion

 \section{Discussion}

-We have introduced an ellipsoid fitting method that uses the Cayley transform to recast ellipsoid fitting as a bound-constrained minimization problem in Euclidean space.
-Unlike many existing methods, ours is ellipsoid specific, can fit arbitrary ellipsoids, and is invariant under rotations and translations of data.
-In addition, the experiments in \Cref{sec:experiments} indicate CTEF outperforms others when data concentrate near a proper subset of an ellipsoid, a finding that is further highlighted by the Rosenbrock example in \Cref{sec:rosenbrock} (\Cref{fig:rosenbrock}).
+We have introduced CTEF, a method that uses the Cayley transform to recast ellipsoid fitting as a bound-constrained minimization problem in Euclidean space.
+Unlike many existing methods, CTEF is ellipsoid specific, can fit arbitrary ellipsoids, and is invariant under rotations and translations of data.
+In addition, experiments in \Cref{sec:experiments} and the Rosenbrock and circadian rhythm examples in \Cref{sec:applications} indicate CTEF significantly outperforms other fitting methods when data concentrate near a proper subset of an ellipsoid.